rlee287/testing/README.md

 It also includes planning of workshops

-Undocumented commands: vim, gitpad
+Undocumented commands: vim, gitpad, ssh related, gpg related

-Why doesn't man or info work?
+Find out which commands MINGW64 supports